Posted on

 Re-experiencing traumatic event

-Avoiding experiences which evoke memories
+Avoiding experiences that evoke memories

-Symptoms of hyperarousal, irritability or anger
+Symptoms of hyperarousal, irritability, or anger

 When drugs or alcohol are used to manage symptoms, the central nervous system cannot cope with the stress.
 Risk-taking behavior may take place while under the influence and may lead to symptoms of angry outbursts and irritability with others.

-PTSD and substance abuse can lead to legal problems, incarceration, poverty and chronic unemployment or homelessness.
+PTSD and substance abuse can lead to legal problems, incarceration, poverty, and chronic unemployment or homelessness.
 The proper treatment for individuals with PTSD, alcohol and drug use is to make a dual diagnosis and build a supportive recovery program around the multiple issues a person has to better support a healthy lifestyle going forward.

 Dual Diagnoses are challenging but Hired Power understands the need for people to receive individualized assessments and treatments according to their specific needs.
 If you are struggling with post-traumatic stress and/or substance use disorder, there is hope.
-Call us to see how we can help you get better.
+Call us at 800.910.9299 to see how we can help you get better.